GonzaloVolonterio/vue-notes-pinia/README.md

 # Vue Notes App with real database using Firebase, Firebase-auth and Pinia

-## Create a user for real database you can post, edit and delete notes.
+## Create a user for real database: you can post, edit and delete notes.

 ## Built With
  ```